absinthe0223/guide/Operating-Model/Working-Together.md

 **tldr: Work when you're most productive.
 Work smart on stuff that energizes you rather than depletes you.
 Aim for roughly 40 hours a week.**

-## Partner Retreats

-A remote, flex-time, holacracy-driven organization means we don't have an opportunity to spend "tribe time" together we nurture our professional and personal relationships as a team outside of a work context.

-To make room for this, partners are required to attend around five residential retreats a year.
-Length of the retreats will vary from 2 to 5 days.

 ## Scheduling and Availability

-We encourage partners to be available for communication \(either in person or on Slack\) as much as they wish and feel is appropriate for their current task.
-This can mean leaving Slack open all day, or logging in for set periods a few times per day.
+We encourage partners to be available for communication \(either in person or on Slack\).
+Essentially, slack is "in the office."
+If you're not logged in on slack, then its assumed you are not working.

 Communication, as they say, is the key to every relationship.
 Working remotely makes synchronous communication a choice, not a requirement.
 While the benefits of being able to "go dark" and focus on a task without risk of distraction are great, we must also make time to be explicitly available to the team.